 The third most common issue is that open relationships promote falling for another individual.
 What happens if you are so attracted to a person that you end up sleeping with them repeatedly?
 Lust can be quite blinding and an easy way of further losing interest in your current partner.
 You can get up in the grandiosity of the act of sex and quickly lose track of the benefits of along-term relationship.
 Is it better to avoid such a problem altogether?

 Rather than looking outside of your relationship for more exciting sex, I recommend talking openly about the issues in your relationship to create more meaningful sex with your current partner.
 If it is a long-distance relationship that you are in, discuss if you realistically can make your relationship work with the current distance that you live with.
 If you are not likely going to live in the same town or close to the same town, it is not likely that your relationship will work out anyway.
 If there is an end in sight to the long-distance of the relationship, using masturbation and phone-sex are options, or just waiting it out and saving the long-awaited passion for when you have a chance to get together.

 If your problem is dealing with mundane sexual activity, discuss openly what you want out of this and have fun experimenting.
 Understand part of growing together is respecting and understanding the difference between love and lust.
 Also be careful not to discount other problems in your relationship or even in your personal life.
 Couples often struggle with having two people in them, so adding more people can greatly increase the chances of having future problems.
 Finally, remember to examine your own personal needs that are being met through this other than sexual needs.
-Remember that I have no personal problem with you having an open relationship, but enter at your own risk.
+Remember that I have no personal problem with you having an open relationship, but mindfully enter this arena.
 If you are using sex as a way of avoiding other relationship or personal problems, the outcome is likely to backfire.